 Room Personalization Guidelines

-The college will furnish each room/apartment with an appropriate number of single beds, mattresses, desks, dressers, chairs, and closets.
+The University will furnish each room/apartment with an appropriate number of single beds, mattresses, desks, dressers, chairs, and closets.
 Students must provide their own sheets, towels, and other furnishings.
 Do not bring a loft.
 All residence halls have beds that can be stacked into bunk beds if desired.
 (Pegs to secure the beds may be obtained from your RA.)
 Within certain guidelines, you are encouraged to make your room a comfortable living environment.
 You may bring plants, posters, chairs, small tables, etc.

 The electrical service in the rooms will allow for small appliances, such as hair dryers, electric razors, computers, stereos, TVs, and radios.
 Room air conditioners are not permitted without express permission from a physician and the Dean of Students.
 You are permitted to have a small dorm-sized refrigerator (max.
 4 cu. ft.) and small microwave oven (700 watts maximum) in your room, with a limit of one each per room.
 No indoor grills, hot plates, toasters, or open coil heating units.